bigeyex/brackets-sftp-upload/README.md

     * (Ctrl-Alt-U / Cmd-Alt-U) to upload the current opening file;
     * (Ctrl-Shift-U / Cmd-Shift-U) to upload all changed files;
     * (Ctrl-Alt-Shift-U / Cmd-Alt-Shift-U) to open up Upload panel.
+	* (Ctrl-Alt-D / Cmd-Alt-D ) to create backup for changed files.
+	* (Ctrl-Alv-V / Cmd-Alt-V ) to view logs.

 ## Notes for translators ##